trichter/qopen/README.md

 which will calculate the results and create different plots.

 A more extensive tutorial is available [here](https://github.com/trichter/qopen_tutorial).
+A practical and introductory slides are availabe [here](https://github.com/trichter/qopen_practical).

 #### Use your own data